On the Fredholm property of bisingular pseudodifferential operators: Bisingular operators of Shubin type

-The implication b$)\Rightarrow$ c$)$ is trivial.
+{ The implication b$)\Rightarrow$ c$)$ is trivial.
 In the sequel we shall prove the implication c$)\Rightarrow$ a$)$.
-To shorten notation let us now assume $k=1$.
-By using order reductions we also may assume without loss of generality that $\mu=\nu=s=t=0$, i.e., we may assume that $A\in \Gamma^{0,0}(\rz^{m}\times \rz^{n})$ is a Fredholm operator in $L^2(\rz^{m}\times \rz^{n})$.
-The method of proof is inspired by that of Theorem 1 in Section 2.3.4.1 of \cite{ReSc} and by that of Theorem 1.6 in \cite{ScSe}.
+The method of proof is inspired by that of Theorem 1 in Section 2.3.4.1 of \cite{ReSc} and by that of Theorem 1.6 in \cite{ScSe}. }